ismailceylan/restorm/README.md

 GET /api/v1.0/posts?filter[author_id]=481516
 ```

 You have to be careful with falsy values.
-For example, if you pass `0` as an user ID, it will be considered as `false`, and the constraint piece will not be executed even though when it should.
+For example, if you pass `0` as an user ID, it will be considered as `false`, and the constraint piece will not be executed even though it should.

 ## Additional Params
-Sometimes, we might want to pass additional parameters to the query that restorm doesn't pass explicitly.
+Sometimes, we might want to pass additional parameters to the query that restorm doesn't handle explicitly.

 To do this, we can use the `params` method.
 It accepts an object of additional parameters.
 We should pass all the parameters that we want to pass to the query at once.